Haz679/blog/source/_posts/Sprint-2.md

 A bug bounty program will have a scope in place

 A scope states the type of the bugs to be found and where the hacker can poke and probe.
-It will also include a respobsible disclosure statement as well as the reward for finding certain bugs
+It will also include a respobsible disclosure statement as well as the reward for finding certain bugs.
+The responsible disclosure affects both the finders and security teams alike and prevents either party from misconduct such as giving away sensitive information or not acting to improve security when a bug has been found

-# Bibliography
+### Bibliography
 - https://www.bugcrowd.com/the-importance-of-scope-bug-bounty-hunter-methodology/
 - https://www.hackerone.com/disclosure-guidelines

+## Test Web Apps under RDP
+Web app hacking requires a plethora of knowldge with regards to how the web works, its protocols, the OSI model and the respective tools that are used to break in.
+Under a respoonsible disclosure program, the exloits that are unveiled and broken using such tools must not be distributed openly to the public so as to make the information a vector of attack in the future